bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+I think the closure would be the dansRoll and zoesRoll because these 2 variables will be called back into the function when it console logs the name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The function will be using "Dan" from const dansRoll.
+It'll always be the same name being used in this case but the number roll from math random would be different.

 c.
 What is the lexical scope of `newRoll`?

+I think the lexical scope of newRoll would be the random dice roll using math random and rounding by math floor ?

 ### Task 3 - Stretch Goals